mariahazmir/mariahazmir/README.md

 - 🎓 Currently honing my skills at the University of Nottingham Malaysia.
 - 🛠️ Passionate about creating tech solutions that make a real-world impact.
 - 🌱 Proud PETRONAS scholar, eagerly anticipating the journey ahead and contributing to the company's growth.
-- ⚡ Fun fact: I’ve completed CS50x and CS50 Python—talk about an intense love for coding!
+- ⚡ Fun fact: I’ve completed CS50x and CS50 Python!

 ## What I’m Working On